 You can add your own extra details.

-You can add notes and your own photos or videos.
-You could use the notes during planning to add website or hours information (if it’s not already in the listing), or as a place to write notes on the go as you visit places.
+Customize your map even more by adding notes, photos, or videos.
+Use the notes during planning to add website or hours information (if it’s not already in the listing), or as a place to write notes on the go as you visit places.
 If I hear about the location from a particular blog post or website, I usually add that link and an excerpt from the post into the notes section so I can reference it later.

 You can plan your route by creating a layer with directions.